stfnwong/neovim-config/README.md

 So each plugin gets its own `lua` file that controls its settings, each of these is under `lua/woctor/plugins` and needs to be `require()`'d from `init.lua`.

+### NetRW
+I think I prefer the old behaviour of `netrw` where you can `:e` to a directory and then select something without having `nvimtree` pop up and then place the source file in the current buffer.